Super Bowl 2020 Halftime Singers Shakira & JLo Prepare for the Show

 On Thursday, January 30, 2020, both Shakira and JLo appeared at the Pepsi Pregame Press Conference.
 Dressed in matching white, JLo presented a shimmering gold custom purse with Shakira’s birthdate on it, February 2, 2020.
 Yes, that means that Shakira will be performing at the Super Bowl Halftime Show on her birthday!

 While speaking at the press conference, Shakira and JLo revealed that the theme of their performance will be “A Message of Unity.”
-They hope to inspire the audience, both in the stands and at home, to come together to support and help one another.
+They hope to inspire the audience, both in the stands and at home, to come together to support and help one another, according to NBC.
 They are also excited to promote their shared Latina heritage and to bring to the Super Bowl Halftime Show an aura of diversity and inclusion that highlights the best of the game and of the world.

 Their Performance Is Expected To Be Monumental For The LatinX Community